-We account for the Ono Agreement as a revenue contract under ASC 606.
-The initial transaction price as amended under the 2023 Ono Amendment was determined to be \$40.7 million, consisting of the upfront, non-refundable and non-creditable payment of \$10.0 million and the aggregate estimated research and development fees of \$30.7 million.
-We identified our promised goods and services under the Ono Agreement to include our grant to Ono of a license to certain of our intellectual property subject to certain conditions, our conduct of research services, and our participation in a joint steering committee.
+We account for the Ono Agreement, Ono Letter Agreement, and Ono Amendments (collectively, the Ono Arrangement) as a revenue contract under ASC 606.
+The initial transaction price under the Ono Arrangement was determined to be \$48.0 million, consisting of the upfront, non-refundable and non-creditable payment of \$10.0 million, the aggregate estimated research and preclinical development fees of \$38.0 million.
+We also concluded that the Candidate 2 milestone fee of \$10.0 million for further research and preclinical development of Candidate 2 represented a variable consideration that was previously constrained.
+We identified our promised goods and services under the Ono Arrangement to include our grant to Ono of a research license to certain of our intellectual property subject to certain conditions, our conduct of research and preclinical development services, and our participation in a joint steering committee.
 We determined that the promised goods and services should be accounted for as one combined performance obligation.
-We recognize revenue for the combined performance obligation over time as the research services are performed.
+We recognize revenue for the combined performance obligation over time as the research and preclinical development services are performed.

-During the three months ended March 31, 2024, we recognized \$1.9 million of collaboration revenue and \$0.8 million of contra-research and development expense under the Ono Agreement.
-During the three months ended March 31, 2023, we recognized \$6.7 million of collaboration revenue and \$1.0 million of contra-research and development expense under the Ono Agreement.
+During the three and nine months ended September 30, 2024, we recognized \$3.1 million, which includes \$1.4 million associated with the 2024 Ono Amendment, and \$11.8 million of collaboration revenue, respectively, and \$1.7 million and \$3.6 million of contra-research and development expense, respectively, under the Ono Arrangement.
+During the nine months ended September 30, 2024, we achieved a clinical development milestone under the Ono Arrangement and received a cash payment of \$5.0 million.
+The milestone payment is included as revenue during the nine months ended September 30, 2024.
+During the three and nine months ended September 30, 2023, we recognized \$1.9 million and \$9.5 million of collaboration revenue, respectively, and \$2.1 million and \$5.9 million of contra-research and development expense, respectively, under the Ono Arrangement.